October 6, 2022

 A wet morning

-I departed the albergue just after 8 am, following the Camino as it led from the albergue and into the woods.
-The tall trees and the dark rain clouds obscured most of the limited light, forcing me to put on my headlamp just to find the way.
+I departed just after 8 am, following the Camino as it led from the albergue and into the woods.
+The tall trees and the dark rain clouds obscured most of the limited light, forcing me to put on my headlamp to find the way.

 It didn’t take long to finish the short climb, and soon I was on a paved walking path immediately adjacent to the Autovía I’d seen in the distance during yesterday’s walk.
-The precipitation transitioned to more of a heavy drizzle and seemed to be tapering off.
-In fact, I think I may have actually been more wet inside my rain gear (from sweat) than I was on the outside of it.
+The precipitation seemed to be tapering off.
+And truth be told, I may have been wetter inside my rain gear (from sweat) this morning than I was on the outside of it from the rain.

 Before long, I was crossing over the Autovía on a bridge.
 Cars and trucks whizzed under me with their windshield wipers flapping against the glass of their windshield.
-And up ahead, I could see another pilgrim.
-I caught up to the first person of the day.
+I could see another pilgrim up ahead at the far end of the overpass.
+I’d caught up to my first pilgrim of the day.

 Heading over the Autovía